dave-theunsub/clamtk-kde/README.md

-This README was last updated 20240102.
+This README was last updated 20240114.

 # README for clamtk-kde

-clamtk-kde is a simple plugin to allow a right-click, context menu scan of files or folders in Dolphin, a file manager in KDE.
+clamtk-kde adds a context menu item to allow for the ability to right-click on a file or folder from within the Konqueror or Dolphin browsers to easily scan the selected item for threats.

 All this plugin does is copy a desktop file to a directory.
 This makes it easy to scan a file or folder, without opening the virus scanner first and navigating to the file or folder of interest.

 ## Installation